parkghost/home-assistant-addons/puppet/README.md

 http://homeassistant.local:10000/lovelace/0?viewport=1000x1000&wait=10000
 ```

-## Optimizations
+## Speed (or lack thereof)

 This add-on is slow.
 On a Home Assistant Green, on cold-start, it takes ~10s.
 The browser is kept alive for up to 30 seconds.
-While the browser is loaded, the response is returned in 5 seconds.

-From this wait time, 1.5 seconds is a hardcoded sleep to ensure all cards are done loading.
-Maybe a URL param can be used to control this, or an event.

-The server is not thread-safe; which means it is unable to handle 2 requests at the same time.
-Contribution welcome.
+If the same page is requested, a screenshot is returned as fast as possible (0.6s on HA Green).
+If a different page is requested, it takes ~1.5s because it needs to navigate.